denizgursoy/gotouch/src/get-started/README.md

 # What is gotouch?
-Gotouch is a customizable project creator.
-Gotouch is inspired by technologies Helm, Maven and Vue CLI.
+Gotouch is a customizable project creator inspired by technologies Helm, Maven and Vue CLI.

 <p align="center">
   <img src="@images/helm-vue-cli-maven.png" />